MailTape/MailTape-v1/_posts/2019-09-01-Maria-Chiara-Argiro.md

 _Sanjay_: **"**Previous MailTape guest, [Sarathy Korwar](https://www.mailta.pe/249/sarathy-korwar/), follows up his debut album 'Day to Day' with 'My East Is Your West' alongside the Upaj Collective.
 And it’s a fantastically good one.
 Alice Coltrane’s harp in the original version is substituted here by a sitar and santoor—creating a sweltering, exhausting and intense listen at every turn.**"**

 <p id="outroduction"> That's it for this morning.
-As always, thank you so much for joining us this Sunday.
-Much love and respect to [Camilla George](http://camillageorge.com/) for her Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for his brilliant illustration.</p>
+As always, thank you so much for joining us this Sunday for the start of a new season.
+Much love and respect to [Maria Chiara Argirò](https://www.mariachiaramusic.com/) for her Sunday selections, and to [Camille Célestin](https://camillecelestin.com/) for her brilliant illustration!</p>